 This year we've got a bunch of spring chickens in the tent, with the youngest line-up ever to be seen on the show.
 As usual we've got a mixed bag of personalities which include a Fashion Designer, a Theatre Manager and a Vet.
-The contestants are as follows:
+The contestants left in the competition are as follows:

 - Alice, a Geography Teacher, aged 28 from London.
 After recovering from a back operation when she was 15, Alice took up baking as a past time.
 She now incorporates her bakes into her classes, making highly impressive cakes that resemble geographical topics such as volcanic activity.
 We're excited to see what visual tricks that she has up her sleeve.